Gut Health

 If your gut is experiencing inflammation and causing an imbalance in your microbes, it may be time you took charge of the healing process.
 What you eat is the most important factor in controlling your risk for gut dysbiosis.
 Although your lifestyle and dietary changes can alter what’s happening inside you, the first step is finding out what is actually going on there.

-Viome’s Gut Intelligence Test can analyze your gut microbiome and identify patterns of activity that may be disrupting your hormone balance.
-If high levels of inflammatory activity are found, your gut microbiome may be disrupting the scales of your estrogen production.
-With your individual sample, Viome can hone in on important changes that will help you regulate your health, including personalized dietary recommendations unique to you.
+The first step is to analyze your gut microbiome and identify activity patterns that could potentially contribute to disrupting your hormonal balance.
+If high levels of inflammatory activity are found, your gut microbiome may disrupt the scales of your estrogen production.
+Understanding your baseline will help you hone in on important changes that will help you regulate your health, including personalized dietary recommendations unique to you.

 Don’t let poor diet ruin your chances of healthy aging, and certainly don’t let outdated scientific data tell you what’s normal.
 Find out for yourself where you’re at right now and what you can do about it to get your health back on track for the long haul.